mjemnawaz/wellness-app/README.md

 # Wellness App

+-- IN PROGRESS --

 Personal project.
-A Fultter application for breathing exercises and other wellness activities.
+A Flutter application for breathing exercises and other wellness activities.

 ## Getting Started